 Providing financial education and resources in the workplace is a necessity for developing a strengthened sense of financial preparedness and security among your team members.
 The key solution to fulfilling this end goal is to cultivate a forum within the work environment in which employees can feel comfortable with speaking about their finances.

-Strategies for promoting financial literacy in the workplace
+Strategies for promoting financial wellness in the workplace

 There are various initiatives organizations can take to deliver financial education in the work environment.

 Support your people in improving their financial literacy with reading materials to study and informational workshops to attend.
-The Government of Canada’s Financial Consumer Agency of Canada offers a number of financial literacy resources and initiatives, including worksheets, blog posts, and videos, to support Canadian workers in taking control of and investing in their financial well-being.
+The Government of Canada offers a number of financial literacy resources and initiatives, from worksheets to videos, to support Canadians in taking control of their financial well-being.
 Topics covered include making a budget, having a savings and debt reduction plan, and understanding their financial rights and responsibilities.
 Additionally, the CPA offers free financial literacy sessions for training on financial basics, money management, and family planning.
 As another option, organizations can invite financial experts to deliver informative presentations on financial topics to their staff.

-Your company’s human resources and accounting departments can also provide transparency to employees by enabling them to review their earnings and savings in depth with access to their payroll, benefits, and pensions information.
-A comprehensive digital payroll solution can support your people in gaining a greater understanding of their financial data in their paystubs and related pay documents.
+Your company’s human resources and accounting departments can also provide transparency.
+This can be accomplished by enabling employees to review their earnings and savings with access to their payroll, benefits, and pensions information.
+A comprehensive digital payroll solution contributes to employee financial wellness—support your people in gaining a greater understanding of their financial data in their paystubs and related pay documents.

 The benefits of providing financial education in the workplace

-Encouraging your people to prioritize their financial health and wellness will have tremendous results on their wellbeing as well as the wellbeing of your organization.
-According to Bruce Elliott, manager of compensation and benefits at the Society for Human Resource Management, financial education should be considered “a recruitment and retention tool” that gives an edge employers that choose to utilize it.
+Encouraging your people to prioritize their financial wellness at work will have tremendous results on their wellbeing as well as the wellbeing of your organization.
+According to Bruce Elliott, manager of compensation and benefits at the Society for Human Resource Management, financial education should be considered “a recruitment and retention tool” that gives an edge to employers.